Context

 Source§

-Get an edge of type T between person and neighbor if one exists.
+Get an edge of type ET from entity_id to neighbor if one exists.

 Source§

-Get all edges of type T from person.
+Get all outgoing edges of type ET from entity_id.

 Source§